When Young Children Say They Want to Die

 Repetitive play themes involving death or destruction

-Understanding these early warning signs helps us provide support before children reach the point of expressing death wishes.
+Understanding these early warning signs helps therapy for parents focus on providing support before children reach the point of expressing death wishes.

 Your Nervous System Response: The Foundation of Safety